 Fresh Takes?
-One-size-per-age controls on reading in schools also seem arbitrary.
-Parents know their children better than does the bureaucracy.
-Parents make informed choices about child health, diet, lifestyle and religion.
+Bureaucratic, one-size-per-age control on reading in schools seems equally arbitrary.
+Parents know their children's specific needs.
+They make daily, informed choices about health, diet, lifestyle and religion.

 Dream Team?
 Parental engagement is building.
 The Teachers Union is upset.
 Average grade school students should read stories at 125 words per minute.
 For average students in junior and high school the rate should be 200-250 words per minute.